Muladí: History

 Many Muwallads held key posts in the departments of civil administration, justice, and the armed forces.
 Amrus ibn Yusuf, a Muwallad who was originally from Huesca, was appointed governor of Toledo by Hakam I in 797.
 Towards the end of the 11th century, the Muwalladun held distinctive posts in the judicial departments.
 The Caliph of Córdoba, Abd ar-Rahman III, once bestowed the post of chief qadi of Córdoba on a Christian convert, whose parents were still Christian, and the Fuqaha found much difficulty in dissuading him.
 The secretary of the Córdoban emir, Abd Allah, was a Muwallad.
 The commander of the Córdoban force in the battle of Alhandega against the Zamorans in 938 was a neo-Muslim Slavic general named Najdah.
 The 10th century Muwallad historian Ibn al-Qūṭiyya was descended directly on the maternal side from the Visigothic King Wittiza.
 In about 889 a ship carrying twenty Berber Muwallad adventurers from Pechina near Almería established a fortress in Fraxinet, on the Gulf of Saint-Tropez in Provence.
-They spoke both Latin (Mozarabic?) and Arabic.
+They spoke both Latin and Arabic.

 Several Muwalladun became rich and powerful magnates by means of trade, agriculture, and political activity.
-The Muwallads of the town the Christians called Elvira (nowadays Granada), after the former Iberian name Ilbira, had become so powerful during the reign of Abdullah ibn Muhammad al-Umawi that they rose under a chieftain called Nabil and successfully drove the Moors out of the city.
+The Muwallads of the town the Christians called Elvira (nowadays Granada), after the former Iberian name Ilbira, had become so powerful during the reign of Abdullah ibn Muhammad al-Umawi (888–912) that they rose under a chieftain called Nabil and successfully drove the Moors out of the city.
 The Banu Qasi dynasty which ruled the upper Ebro valley in the 9th and 10th centuries, became strong enough to break free from the control of the Umayyad dynasty of Córdoba and turn from a semi-autonomous governorship to an independent taifa.

 The Muwalladun were the mainstay of the economic framework of the country.
 Together with the Mozarabs they constituted the productive classes which were craftsmen and small tradesmen in the towns, and farmers and labourers in the rural countryside.
 However, they were inferior to the Arabs and Berbers in social status.
 Prominent positions in government and society were usually not available to individuals of Muladi descent.
 In spite of the Islamic doctrine of equality and brotherhood of Muslims, the Muwalladun were often looked down upon with the utmost contempt by the Arab and Berber aristocrats and were usually pejoratively referred to as "the sons of slaves".